 Waste vouchers, fees and charges

 Free vouchers help households remove general and green waste.
-Council asks ratepayers to pass vouchers onto their tenants for their use.

 The vouchers for any given financial year are valid for use between 1 July of that year and 31 August the next year.